 This program brings a problem-solving focus to the study of computer science and applications of computer science.
 Most upper-level classes are small enough to allow close interaction between students and faculty members.
 Interested students may also find opportunities for independent studies on topics of interest or to work with faculty members on student research projects.

-All programs are to be planned in careful consultation with a departmental adviser and must have the approval of the adviser.
-Requirements for a major in computer science fall into 3 categories.
+All programs are to be planned in careful consultation with a departmental advisor and must have the approval of the advisor.
+Requirements for a major in computer science are:

 The following core courses are required:

-15 to 17 hours with approval of the adviser from the following:
+15 hours with approval of the advisor from the following:

 [ back ]